finos/legend-studio/CONTRIBUTING.md

 yarn changeset:cli
 ```

-> Note that changeset is generated using the command above uses local default branch as the reference point.
-This aligns with our recommended workflow that is contributors work on feature branch rather than directly on default branch.
+> Note that changeset is generated using the command above uses **local default branch** as the reference point.
+This aligns with our [recommended Git workflow](./docs/workflow/working-with-github.md) where contributors work on feature branch rather than directly on default branch.
 Also remember to keep your origin and local default branch in sync, this will help ensure the generated changeset is more accurate and compact, as well as avoid getting your PR blocked by the changeset validation gate.

-> Also, if you made a mistake in a changeset and want to create a PR to rectify that, to avoid the changeset being attributed to the wrong PR or author, you can add `pr` and `author` fields to the [front-matter part of the changelog](https://github.com/atlassian/changesets/blob/master/packages/changelog-github/CHANGELOG.md#minor-changes).
+> Also, if you made a mistake in a changeset and want to create a PR to rectify that, to avoid the changeset being attributed to the wrong PR or author, you can add `pr` and `author` fields to the [front-matter part of the changelog](https://github.com/atlassian/changesets/blob/main/packages/changelog-github/CHANGELOG.md#030).

 ## Development Guidelines